-2.52.2.51.
+2.51.
 The operating organization is required to establish and implement an integrated management system to ensure quality in all activities that may have an influence on the safe operation of the reactor [9].
 Safety requirements for the management system are established in Refs [2, 9], and guidance on implementing the requirements is provided in Ref.
 [10].
-The content of documents describing the management system should be made available to the regulatory body, as required.
+The content of documents describing the management system should be made available to the objectives, concepts of safety.